-St. Mary's Falls Trail is a 5.2 mile lightly trafficked out and back trail located near Colorado Springs, CO that features a waterfall and is rated as moderate.
+St. Mary's Falls Trail is a 5.2 mile lightly trafficked out and back trail located near Colorado Springs, Colorado that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, camping, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash